 - No need to apply every time, as long as your accreditation period is valid;

-- INZ prioritises Talent (Accredited Employer) work to residence applications, which means it will take less time for the visa to get approved and for the employee to start work;
+- INZ prioritises Talent (Accredited Employer) work to residence applications, which means it will take less time for the visa to get approval and for the employee to start work;

 - A fair degree of surety about the employee’s loyalty, as to be granted residence a holder of a Talent (Accredited Employer) visa must keep a suitable employment for at least 24 months (although in some circumstances nothing will prevent an employee from changing the employer, even to a non-accredited one, and still keeping their work to residence visa).

-- A lengthy process may be a deterring factor as it may be onerous if you embark on it on your own.
+- A lengthy process may be a deterring factor as it may be onerous to embark on it on your own.

 - The cost may be another consideration, as well as the fact that if the application is declined, the application fee will not be refunded.